syncfusion-content/mobilejavascript-docs/MobileJS/HeaderandFooter/Getting-Started.md

 # Getting Started

+In this section you will learn how to create Header and Footer in your Mobile app.

 ## Create your first Header and Footer in JavaScript

 The Essential JavaScript Mobile Header widget is placed at the top of the page.
 It usually contains page title and optional buttons positioned to the left and right for navigation or actions.
 Header position can be fixed according to the user.
 The Essential JavaScript mobile Footer widget is same structure as header at the bottom of the page.
 In the following guidelines, you will learn about features in mobile Header and Footer widget by creating a web page.